 Also with the improved surface finish relates to previously listed benefits that the more axes save you time.
 Long lead times are needed when machining with a 3-axis machine, as they require smaller cuts to create the same surface finish that can be offered on a 5-axis machine.

-The most important benefits we are including is most critical to machine shop owners.
-Saving money!
-All the benefits listed above are related to saving money.
+Adding to what we already mentioned, the most important benefit we are including here is saving money!
+In fact, all the benefits listed above are related to saving money.
 It is difficult to put an exact dollar value on all of these factors, but any experienced machinist can see the benefits, both near-term and long-term.

 Read More: Why You Need 5 Axis Machining Centers?